Engine Surging: How To Troubleshoot & Fix

 In other words, oxidized gasoline also contains or is contaminated with air.
 Once the engine is injected with this bad gasoline, its Electronic Control Module will read this as a “lean burn” or too much air conditioning.

 A lean burn is not optimal for the engine, as a combustion engine strictly requires a fixed ratio of fuel and air to operate.

 In attempting to adjust, the Electronic Control Module injects even more of the bad gasoline to rebalance the air-fuel ratio.
 This essentially causes a lack of flame in the engine’s combustion chambers.

-Once a lack of flame is detected, it slows down on fuel injection, again runs lean, then overcompensates and must repeat this cycle over and over again to keep running.
-This repeated lean burning and overcompensation will cause engine surging and stall.
+Once a lack of flame is detected, it slows down on fuel injection, again runs lean, then overcompensates, and must repeat this cycle over and over again to keep running.
+This repeated lean burning and overcompensation will cause the engine to surge and stall.

 The fix: Remove the tank and siphon the bad gas out by using a garden hose.
 Then refill the dry clean tank.